cc-archive/vocabulary-legacy/README.md

 Vocabulary is the code implementation of Creative Commons' Design Language.
 Vocabulary makes it easier to develop Creative Commons apps while ensuring a consistently familiar experience.

-## Supenstion and Redestribution
+## Suspension and Redistribution

-This `vocabulary` package has been suspended to be re-distributed and divided into `vocabulary-components`, `vocabulary-fonts`, `vocabulary-styles`.
+This `vocabulary` package has been suspended to be redistributed and divided into `vocabulary-components`, `vocabulary-fonts`, `vocabulary-styles`.

 They are now accessible at-
 * [vocabulary-components](https://github.com/creativecommons/vocabulary-components)